Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 - Cloud service compute: You will only incur this if daily cloud service cost is over 10% of your bill (very very rare)
 - Warehouse compute cost: this is associated with the warehouse you use with Dynamic Table.
 This is only used if there is data to be processed upstream from base tables

 Dynamic tables require a virtual warehouse to perform updates.
-Snowflake recommends testing dynamic tables using dedicated warehouses in order to understand related costs.
+Snowflake recommends testing dynamic tables using dedicated warehouses in order to understand related costs.Dynamic tables cost is driven by frequency of data refreshes in base tables and target LAG.

-Dynamic tables cost is driven by frequency of data refreshes in base tables and target LAG.
 REFRESH_MODE can be FULL or INCREMENTAL based on the query.
 You can run the Show Dynamic table command or check dynamic table dashboard to determine your DT refresh mode.
 Check [this page](https://docs.snowflake.com/en/user-guide/dynamic-tables-refresh#label-dynamic-tables-intro-refresh-queries) for more details.

 Dynamic tables support Time Travel, Replication, Governance, Masking, Tagging etc. just like a standard Snowflake table.